MisatoTremor/symfony-cropbox/README.md

-# symfony-jcrop
+# symfony-cropbox

-Easy Integration for jCrop Plugin Bundle for Symfony
+Easy Integration for Cropbox jQuery Plugin Bundle for Symfony

-To install symlink for the jcrop.js
+To install symlink for the jquery.cropbox.js

 just run
-monstrum:symfony-jcrop:symlink
+monstrum:symfony-cropbox:symlink
 on the console